KetanKumavat/Ascend/README.md

 ## ⭐ Star the Project

-If you find Ascend helpful, please consider giving it a star on GitHub! ⭐
+If you find Ascend helpful, please consider giving it a star! ⭐

 ---